 Liquidity risk is the risk that the Partnership and our pipeline systems will not be able to meet our financial obligations as they become due.
 We manage our liquidity risk by continuously forecasting our cash flow on a regular basis to ensure we have adequate cash balances, cash flow from operations and credit facilities to meet our operating, financing and capital expenditure obligations when due, under both normal and stressed conditions.
+As discussed previously, global market volatility has heightened and liquidity has tightened but we have taken steps to mitigate our risk.
 Please see "Liquidity and Capital Resources" within Item 2 for more information about our liquidity.